Hólmar Örn Eyjólfsson: Youth career

 Eyjólfsson was called by Iceland U21 for the first time on 6 November 2007.
 He made his U21 national team debut on 16 November 2007 against Germany U21, coming on as a second-half substitute, in a 3–0 win.
-While still in the U19's and had an instant impact, Eyjólfsson helped Iceland U21 gave their first win of the 2009 European Championship qualifying campaign matches with a 2–1 victory in Belgium U21.
+While still in the U19s and had an instant impact, Eyjólfsson helped Iceland U21 gave their first win of the 2009 European Championship qualifying campaign matches with a 2–1 victory in Belgium U21.
 He was in the starting line-up for the next five matches throughout 2008, as Iceland U21 failed to make the play–offs.
 It wasn't until on 26 May 2009 when Eyjólfsson was called up to the U21 national team squad for the first time in eight months.
 He started in Iceland U21's match against Denmark U21, losing 3–2 on 5 June 2009.
 Eyjólfsson scored his first international goal in a 9 October 2009 in the 2011 European Championship qualifier, which Iceland won 8–0 against San Marino U21.
 He became a regular starter in the U21 national team for the 2011 European Championship qualifying campaign matches and helped Iceland U21 qualify for the tournament.
 Eyjólfsson then scored a winning goal for Iceland U21 and set up the opening goal of the game, in a 2–1 win against England U21 on 28 March 2011.